MY FAVORITE ANCIENT BEADS - as seen with my Western eyes

 The patterns in this perfectly

 fractal.
 The same is true for landscapes and continents.
 With a

 Africa or South America in the central motif.
 In the left eye

 formation I see a person with crossed legs in Meditation.
 My

 conclusion on a meta level: I am a fractal.
 It takes a fractal

 38 * 15 mm

-ancient translucent natural Chung DZI bead with a unique 'patina'.
+ancient translucent natural banded Chung DZI bead with a unique 'patina'.

-displays dual, almost symmetrical swirling stripes.
+displays dual, organic symmetrical swirling stripes.
 The bead has a translucent

 fiery orange color,